-Dauphin Island, also known as the Sunset Capital of Alabama, is one of the best idyllic beachy getaways of the south.
+Dauphin Island, also known as the Sunset Capital of Alabama, is one of the most idyllic beach getaways in the south.

-Apart from pristine white beaches, the island is a treasure trove with its quaint history, quiet forests, buzzing bird sanctuaries and much more.
+Apart from pristine white beaches, the island is a treasure trove with its quaint history, quiet forests, buzzing bird sanctuaries, and more.

-Also, the ferries operating year-round offer spectacular views of Mobile Bay while cutting down on the travel time.
+The ferries operate year-round and offer spectacular views of Mobile Bay while reducing travel time.

-Dauphin Island is the best spot for unwinding after a long week and having a wholesome weekend with friends and family.
+Dauphin Island is the best spot for unwinding and having a wholesome weekend with friends and family.

 The island offers attractive recreation options both on land and on water.

-Later, when authorities laid the plans to demolish the building, the locals protested.
+Later, the locals protested when authorities laid plans to demolish the building.

-The building was then relocated to Bienville Boulevard, where it started the second phase of its life as a community center.
+The building was relocated to Bienville Boulevard, where it started its second life phase as a community center.

 The museum is alive with the island's history.

-It contains pictorial records of significant landmarks, ways of life, bridges, and much more.
+It contains pictorial records of significant landmarks, ways of life, bridges, and more.

 Take a walk back into the past with a self-guided tour at Fort Gaines.

-The 19th-century fort played a vital role in the Battle of Mobile Bay and has guarded its entrance for more than a century.
+The 19th-century fort played a vital role in the Battle of Mobile Bay and guarded its entrance for over a century.